dtnaylor/mctls-www/www/documentation.md

 The mcTLS protocol is designed to enable secure communication between a client, server, and 1 or more middleboxes in series between the client and server.
 The protocol is built as an extension to the TLSv1.2 protocol.
-This document extends and modifieds the TLSv1.2 specification in RFC 5246 (https://tools.ietf.org/html/rfc5246).
+This document extends and modifieds the TLSv1.2 specification in [RFC 5246](https://tools.ietf.org/html/rfc5246).
 Where details are omitted here, the reader should assume that no changes are made from the TLSv1.2 specification.

 #### Contents